Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 Best Surfing in Portugal | Peniche

-Peniche has it all: the perfect location which is close enough to Lisbon but not too close has the perfect perfect tubular waves and offers very nice city vibes.
+Peniche has it all: the perfect location, close enough to Lisbon but not too close, perfect tubular waves, and very nice city vibes.

 Therefore, Peniche is definitely a must-stop on your Portugal surf trip.